Boulder Creek, California: Flooding

 Flooding of the San Lorenzo River, caused by a combination of high tide, storm surge, and runoff, has been known to cause extensive damage.
-A Santa Cruz Surf newspaper article from January 25, 1890 mentioned the San Lorenzo River being at its highest known since 1849, with Boulder Creek having received 90 in of rainfall up to that date during the 1889-90 winter season.
+A Santa Cruz Surf newspaper article from January 25, 1890, mentioned the San Lorenzo River being at its highest known since 1849, with Boulder Creek having received 90 in of rainfall up to that date during the 1889-90 winter season.
 A log jam was reported at the junction of the river and Bear Creek, with Boulder Creek being "higher than ever known".
 Bear Creek Bridge gave way and a cottage from the tributary Hesse Creek was carried by flood waters down to Boulder Creek, where it was stopped by rescue parties.
 There was one casualty.
 In an April 19 article of the San Francisco Examiner that same year, Boulder Creek held first place in the season's precipitation with 122.11 in of rain received.

 According to a March 24 article of the Santa Cruz Morning Sentinel, the 1907 flood destroyed and swept away all five bridges within town limits that connected the eastern and western sides of Boulder Creek - Booth, Schroder, Swinging Bridge, Barker, and Grover Dam bridge.

 Modern records began in 1937 with the highest river level rise recorded during the December 1955 storm from December 22 to 23.
 According to the Santa Cruz Sentinel-News, Boulder Creek recorded 32.42 in of rain during that storm.
 Within the area, Highway 9 in the vicinity of Wildwood Grove had minor undercutting of the road fill and Riverside Grove experienced principal residential damage.

 During the January 1982 El Niño storm, from January 3 to 4, 12.74 in of rainfall occurred in Boulder Creek over the period of 24 hours.
 This generated debris flows and shallow landslides.
 During the El Niño winter of 1996 and 1997, higher concentrations of debris flows were observed in the area around Boulder Creek.

 Fire

 Fires have occurred throughout Boulder Creek's history as almost all of the town is within a fire hazard severity zone, making fire insurance difficult to get or expensive.

 Two conflagration-sized fires nearly destroyed downtown Boulder Creek and the nearby village of Lorenzo on July 17, 1891.

-The CZU Lightning Complex fires started on August 16, 2020 due to a severe thunderstorm that initially started several separate fires.
-Due to a change in wind conditions, these separate fires merged together and rapidly spread through nearby communities, including Boulder Creek.
+The CZU Lightning Complex fires started on August 16, 2020, due to a severe thunderstorm that initially started several separate fires.
+Due to a change in wind conditions, these separate fires merged and rapidly spread through nearby communities, including Boulder Creek.
 The CZU fire incident was finally contained on September 22, after destroying a number of houses but sparing the town's historic main street.